Northern State Hospital: Incidents and Controversies

 On August 9, 1921, a hospital attendant named James S. Hulen was murdered by a patient named Valentine Readal with a razor.

 Later in the same month, a cook named Paul Staudte was fired for refusing to serve rotten food.
 Staudte also accused the hospital of underfeeding patients.
 The hospital faced allegations of abuse of patients and overcrowding as well, leading to a state board inquiry.

 The hospital was also accused of "redlighting", also known as patient dumping.
 In a 1920 case explored by the Seattle Star, one patient was allegedly dumped in Grand Junction, Colorado, while another was dumped in Norman, Oklahoma.
 The hospital was accused of keeping the state allowance for each man.

 On February 9, 1922, a patient named John Shellack was murdered in his bed with a razor, presumably by another patient.
 His murder remains unsolved and he was laid to rest at the hospital cemetery.

 On July 6, 1928, John Wilson Hesford, a patient at the epileptic ward, was allegedly beaten by attendant K. K. Kyler after an altercation.
 Hesford died a week later.
 According to other patients, Kyler had stomped on Hesford while he was lying on the ground.
 X-rays taken post mortem showed that Hesford had broken ribs on his left side.
 The testimony of the patients who witnessed the attack was discredited during the trial due to their mental conditions.
 Kyler was eventually acquitted by judge George Joiner and Hesford's death was blamed on his epilepsy.

 In 1981, parts of a small intestine and a human head were found at a chemical dump site off of Mosquito Lake Road.
 These remains allegedly came from Northern State, who used the dump site for chemicals such as formaldehyde and broken laboratory apparatuses.
 The dump site served as the chemical waste disposal for Skagit and Whatcom counties up to 1977.

 In 1983, Hawthorne Funeral Home in Mount Vernon discovered 200 food cans labeled with patient identification numbers from the hospital.
 The cans contained the remains of those who had died from 1941 to 1953, when the hospital crematory shut down.
 They had been in storage since the hospital closed in 1973.
 These cans were then buried at another cemetery.
 It is estimated that around 900 patients were cremated and buried in food cans both in the hospital cemetery and at other local cemeteries.

-In 1995, it was revealed by the United States Department of Energy that from 1954-1958 radiation experiments were conducted on patients of the hospital in conjunction with the University of Washington.
+In 1995, it was revealed by the United States Department of Energy that from 1954 to 1958 radiation experiments were conducted on patients of the hospital in conjunction with the University of Washington.
 In the experiment, Iron-55 was injected into the veins of patients at 100 microcurie dosages and monitored over a period of months.
 The study involved 6 adult men and 18 adult women.